 Once you have found your pulse, count the number of beats for 10 seconds.
 Try to do this within 10 seconds after you have stopped exercising.
-While you are doing this, move around so that you do not get lightheaded or dizzy.
+While you are doing this, move around so that you do not get lightheaded.

 Remember, though, that THR is just an estimate.
 Heart rates can often be affected by stress, medicines, fatigue, caffeine, and other factors.

 Now that you know how to monitor your intensity, how often should you check it?
 If you are new to exercise, monitor your intensity frequently during an exercise session, possibly every 10 minutes.

 It will also ensure that the level at which you are working is safe for your age, fitness level, and medical status.
 Once you are familiar with how your body responds to exercise, though, you can monitor your intensity less often.